nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <box type="warning">

-* You should provide a positive integer that is smaller than the number of contacts stored in CampusConnect for `PERSON_INDEX`.
+* You should provide a positive integer that is smaller than or equal to the number of contacts stored in CampusConnect for `PERSON_INDEX`.
 * You should provide at least one of the parameters, i.e. alternative information for the command to work.

 </box>